St. Louis tries new approach in museum expansion

 Other highlights of the new galleries include Rodin's small sculpture "Despair," missing from view for 15 years; a restored double-sided Cezanne painting that portrays his mother on one side of the canvas and his sister on the other; three paintings from the career of leading French Realist Gustave Courbet; and the newly acquired Degas "The Milliners" (1898).

-The Beckmann gallery is the centerpiece of the museum's direction, showing 14 paintings that provide an overview of his career in one startling explosion of color and content.
+The Beckmann gallery is the centrepiece of the museum's direction, showing 14 paintings that provide an overview of his career in one startling explosion of colour and content.

 "When you go to Europe, people associate Beckmann with St. Louis," Kelly said.
 "We have a very strong collection and we wanted to foreground the strengths."